odonnellryan/OrgChart/readme.md

 3) Run `npm start`

 Note: if you install supervisor (`npm install -g supervisor`) and then run `supervisor bin/www` the app will restart on save.
+Helps with development.

 ### The 3 main requirements are: